 1. Influencers & Brand Ambassadors

-These contracts cover sponsored content across social media platforms.
-They often include:
+These contracts support sponsored content across various social media platforms and typically include:

-• A non-disclosure agreement to protect client information
+- A non-disclosure agreement (NDA) to protect client information

 2. Freelancers & Independent Contractors

-• Clauses for early exit or if the contract ends
+- Clauses covering early exit or if the contract ends

 3. Marketing Agencies